opengisch/QField-docs/documentation/get-started/storage.en.md

 There are various possibilities of exporting copies of project files and datasets from the source device runnign QGIS and importing them on to a target device for field-data collection.
 Below are OS-specific instructions on how to access projects and individual datasets through QField.

-!!! note
-    Note to active QField users: Since November 2021, Google has, for security reasons, enforced a new set of storage access rules.
-    These prohibit most applications from directly accessing files in many locations on a device‘s internal and external storages.
-    Therefore, QField has to import projects and datasets into its Google-specified storage location within which QField has unrestricted read/write access.
-    Instructions below should help users' adjust to the new circumstances.

 ## Exporting QGIS project files for use in QField
 QFieldQField supports a [wide range of data formats](../reference/data-format.en.md).